kelloggm/martinjkellogg.com/index.md

 I'm an assistant professor at the New Jersey Institute of Technology, in the [Department of Computer Science](https://cs.njit.edu/).
-You can find me most days in my office: GITC 4314; feel free to come by any time that my [calendar][calendar] says that I'm free.
+During the semester, you can usually find me in my office (GITC 4314); feel free to come by any time that my [calendar][calendar] says that I'm free.

 My research focuses on making software verification practical for every developer: that is, on making verification a standard part of every developer's toolkit, in the way that techniques like unit testing or code review are today.
-My focus is primarily on two approaches to making verification more practical:
+My core research interests are focused on two approaches to making verification more practical:
 1. improving the expressivity of simple verification technologies: making it possible to prove more facts about a program within the constraints